Soft and Fluffy Homemade Cake Recipes the Whole Family Will Ask For Again

 Directions

-• Beat butter and sugar until creamy.
-Add eggs one at a time, then mix in vanilla.
+• Beat softened butter and sugar until pale and fluffy, about 2 to 3 minutes.
+Add eggs one at a time, beating well after each.
+Stir in vanilla extract.

 Latest Posts